earthly/website/blog/_posts/2022-09-03-managing-k8s-with-k9s.md

 * [ ] Optional: Find ways to break up content with quotes or images
 * [ ] Verify look of article locally
   * Would any images look better `wide` or without the `figcaption`?
-* [ ] Add keywords for internal links to front-matter
 * [ ] Run `link-opp` and find 1-5 places to incorporate links
 * [ ] Add Earthly `CTA` at bottom `{% include cta/cta1.html %}`